Pyaasa

 Initially, the role of Vijay was offered to Dilip Kumar, who declined due to the toll that intense roles had taken on his health.
 In a later interview, Kumar admitted that he found the character of Vijay in Pyaasa similar to that of Devdas and cited Pyaasa as one of the three films he regretted turning down.
 Guru Dutt eventually took on the role himself, and the film went on to become one of the most commercially successful movies of the year.

-Today, Pyaasa is regarded as a classic and is considered one of the greatest films in Indian cinema.
+Pyaasa is regarded as a classic and is considered one of the greatest films in Indian cinema.
 It was remade into the Telugu film Mallepoovu in 1978.